 Prior to mobilising on site, the contractor must submit a list of all staff (including those of sub-contractors) that will be brought onto ESB property.
-Where staffs other than those listed are brought into the premises, their names must be notified to the ESB (Customer Solutions) representative and added to the list before they commence work.
-All information pertaining to them i.e. Safe Pass, CSCS, manual handling, etc. should be available for verification.
+Where staffs other than those listed are brought into the premises, their names must be notified to the 'ESB energy' representative and added to the list before they commence work.
+All information pertaining to them i.e. CSCS, manual handling, etc. should be available for verification.